EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 ## Denial-of-Service Attacks {#dos}

-In a Denial-of-Service (DoS) attack a attacker sends a large number of requests or responses to a target endpoint.
-The denial-of-service might be caused be the target endpoint receiving a large amount of data, sending a large amount of data, doing heavy processing, or using to much memory, etc. In a Distributed Denial-of-Service (DDoS) attack, the request or responses come from a large amount of sources.
+In a Denial-of-Service (DoS) attack, an attacker sends a large number of requests or responses to a target endpoint.
+The denial-of-service might be caused by the target endpoint receiving a large amount of data, sending a large amount of data, doing heavy processing, or using too much memory, etc. In a Distributed Denial-of-Service (DDoS) attack, the request or responses come from a large number of sources.

+In an amplification attack, the amplification factor is the ratio between the size of the request and the total size of the response(s) to that request.
-CoAP is susceptible to amplification attacks where an attacker sends a CoAP request to a server requesting as much information as possible.
-An amplification attack alone can be denial-of-service attack on the server, but often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
-Since the size of the response is significantly larger then the request, the attacker is able to multiply the amount of traffic sent to the target.
-When transported over UDP, CoAP is susceptible to source IP address spoofing.
+An amplification attack alone can be denial-of-service attack on a server, but often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
+By requesting as much information as possible from several servers an attacker can multiply the amount of traffic and create a distributed denial-of-service attack on the target.
+When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.

-Amplification attacks with CoAP is unfortunately not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments.
+Amplification attacks with CoAP is unfortunately not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments. {{CoAP-Report}} and
+{{CoAP-Wild}} report average amplification factor of 27 and 34 respectively from a single response to a GET request for /.well-known/core to the default UDP port 5693.
+NoSec CoAP servers accessible over the Internet are mostly concentrated to a few countries and a few implementations, which do not really follow the recommendations in Section 11.3 of [RFC7252] (but the requirements are a bit soft).

 An amplification attack using a single response is illustrated in {{ampsingle}}.
+If the response is a times larger than the request, the amplification factor is a.

 ~~~~
 Client   Foe   Server